 Day 15: Pheriche to Namche Bazaar: 6 – 7 hours

 Today we will trek down through a hillside blanketed with rhododendron and juniper trees.
-After crossing a ridge crisscrossed with the prayer-flags over the Dudh Koshi River, our trail follows the Dudh Koshi gorge as it rapidly descends through pine forests.
-In the forest, we may come across colorful pheasants and mountain goats before the path eventually reaches Sansa, where we can enjoy views of Ama Dablam, Thamserku, and Nuptse.
-Finally we pass through winding trails and a beautiful forest before reaching Namche Bazaar.
+After crossing a ridge crisscrossed with the prayer flags over the Dudh Koshi River, our trail follows the Dudh Koshi gorge as it rapidly descends through pine forests.
+In the forest, we may come across colorful pheasants and mountain goats before the path eventually reach Sansa, where we can enjoy views of Ama Dablam, Thamserku, and Nuptse.
+Finally, we pass through winding trails and a beautiful forest before reaching Namche Bazaar.
 Overnight in Namche Bazaar.
 Included: Breakfast, Lunch, Dinner, and Accommodation.

 Day 16: Namche Bazaar to Lukla (2,800m/9,186ft): 6 – 7 hours